EKA2L1/EKA2L1/README.md

 - Requirements:
     * 64 bit OS, 2 GB of RAM
     * At least OpenGL 3.2 is supported
-    * A Symbian ROM.
-Currently, only Symbian 9.x is supported, and no drawing (AKN - Symbian GUI libraries, and GLES), is implemented yet.
- Only console app works
+    * A Symbian ROM, and a repackage of the Z drive (RPKG) on Symbian.
+No apps show graphics yet, critical servers are currently being worked on (EComServer and FBS).

 - Artifacts:
     * Artifacts for Windows is provided through CI.
 Click the status badge to get to EKA2L1's Appveyor CI